Asian shares slide, following Wall St selloff on virus fears

 Financial companies were among the biggest decliners after the Federal Reserve ordered many of the nation’s biggest banks to suspend buybacks of their stock and cap dividend payments for several months.

-The number of confirmed new coronavirus cases per day in the U.S. has blasted past 40,000, according to the Johns Hopkins tally, eclipsing the mark set during the deadliest stretch in late April.
+The number of confirmed new coronavirus cases per day in the U.S. has surpassed 40,000, according to the Johns Hopkins tally, eclipsing the mark set during the deadliest stretch in late April.
 Deaths and hospitalizations have been rising in parts of the country, especially in the South and West.

-The stock market is likely to remain volatile as traders weigh the ups and downs in the trajectory of the pandemic.
+The stock market is likely to remain volatile as traders weigh such ups and downs in the trajectory of the pandemic.

-Reflecting caution over that outlook, the yield on the 10-year Treasury note dropped to 0.64% from 0.65%.
+The yield on the 10-year Treasury note was steady at 0.65%.
 The yield tends to move with investors’ expectations for the economy and inflation and had been above 0.7% for most of last week.